lacounty-isab/cjissdk/dotnet/readme.md

 This is a simple console application that creates a request that calls the api client to retrieve a single charge code.

 <ol>
+   <li>Open the C# solution and Build the solution first.
+If you have not already done so.</li>
 	<li> Populate the APIKEY environment variable with a valid API key.</li>
 	<li> Execute the dotnetClient.exe and chose option 2.</li>
 </ol>